-Annual Performance-based Bonuses - An annual bonus was paid to our named executive officers based on achievement of corporate goals that contained important pre-established financial, commercial, product, research and organizational milestones goals that were successfully met and other considerations that our talent and compensation committee determined to be relevant to the achievement of our goals.
+Annual Performance-based Bonuses - An annual bonus was paid to our named executive officers based on the achievement of corporate goals that contained important pre-established financial, commercial, product development, research and organizational milestones goals, most of which were successfully met and other considerations that our talent and compensation committee determined to be relevant to the achievement of our goals.

-Long-term Equity Incentives - In 2022, we granted premium-priced performance stock options to our CEO at prices requiring our stock price to grow between 10% and 25% for various tranches.
-These stock options highlight our commitment to closely tie our CEO's compensation directly to company performance and the creation of significant stockholder value.
-These premium-priced performance stock options account for approximately 53% of the CEO's equity grants (by value) in 2022, with the remainder awarded in the form of restricted stock units ("RSUs").
+Long-term Equity Incentives - In 2023, we granted stock options with a market performance condition to our named executive officers, requiring our stock price to grow 150% from the stock price on the date of grant before the options begin to vest.
+These stock options highlight our commitment to closely tie our named executive officers' compensation directly to company performance and the creation of significant stockholder value.
+These stock options account for approximately 56% of the named executive officers' equity grants (by value) in 2023, with the remainder awarded in the form of restricted stock units ("RSUs").

-An annual equity award of stock options and RSUs to our named executive officers, including our CEO, considered strong achievements of corporate goals, retention profiles, current and anticipated levels of the Company equity holdings by these officers resulting in equity awards designed to align the interests of our named executive officers with those of our stockholders, reward and drive the creation of stockholder value, as well as providing for the retention of our key talent.
+The annual equity awards of stock options and RSUs to our named executive officers, including our CEO, reflected considerations related to strong achievements of corporate goals for the then most recently completed year, current and anticipated levels of the Company equity holdings by these officers resulting in equity awards designed to align the interests of our named executive officers with those of our stockholders, reward and drive the creation of stockholder value, as well as provide for the retention of our key talent.